fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"Whoa...
 Thanks...
 I need to say I was expecting to suffer some kind of setback after absorbing Santa's Mantle temporaly."_ suspired Joshua gladly

 _"In fact, here is the bad news: you didn't passed by this unschated...
 I double-checked your genetic profile based on the genetic map HSF took when you joined us and I could see that your genetics was changed by the energies involved.
 Nothing that can be really dangerous, but I can say that those appearence changes was turned permanent, like you took that Santa Helper Clause you talked before."_ said Lesley _"I saw also some markers on your blood and you have a low growth hormone level in your body.
 This means that you'll look this way: you'll not grew older in appearance.
 We could say that now you'll look a little Peter Pan too...
-And about the ears: they could be corrected surgically, but if you ask me, I would be against it."_
+And about the ears: they are permanent, like you had born with them.
+They could be corrected surgically, but if you ask me, I would be against it."_

 _"Why?"_ asked Joshua

 _"Surgeries are dangerous: we lost this notion now, but think that basically under a surgery you're hurting your body to do something with it.
-I don't think that do this for aesthetics is a good idea, and look that I'm the one the use squirrel ears as fashion."_ she said, and their squirrely ears moved by their own accord.
+I don't think that take those risks for aesthetics is a good idea, even more for a cape, and look that I'm the one the use squirrel ears as fashion."_ she said, and their squirrely ears moved by their own accord.

 _"But I look like an elf!"_ exclaimed Joshua _"How I'll explain this for mom, dad...
-Disney."_
+Disney!"_

 _"I'll prepare a report on this for Disney and so, explaining that you had contact with energies that changed partialiy your appearance, but otherwise didn't affected you.
 Which is truth: we just don't need to say that you almost became Santa or burnt your brain down in the process."_ said Lesley _"And about this, think on Grendel: he can't hide the monstrous appearence he has after his breakthrough, but he doesn't let this put him down.
 I know you'll be able to do the same."_